yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-faq.md

 Standard clusters can have unlimited nodes and storage and are suitable for production workloads.
 They also support horizontal and vertical scaling - nodes and storage can be added or removed to suit your production loads.
 Standard clusters also support VPC peering, and scheduled and manual backups.
 By default, standard clusters are provisioned using a [stable release](#what-version-of-yugabytedb-does-my-cluster-run-on).

-A Yugabyte Cloud account is limited to a single free cluster; you can add as many standard clusters as you need.
+A YugabyteDB Managed account is limited to a single free cluster; you can add as many standard clusters as you need.

 | Feature | Free | Standard |
 | :----------- | :---------- | :---------- |